Social Housing Energy Savings Program

 Equipment upgrade funding

-• Get funding of up to 75% of project upgrade costs, to a maximum of $600,000, plus up to $11,000 in implementation support for whole-building energy upgrades including heat pumps, windows, water heating and more.
+Get funding of up to 75% of project upgrade costs, with a maximum of $600,000 per site for electrical efficiency equipment upgrades and $400,000 per site for fuel-switching projects. plus up to $400,000 for building electrical systems upgrade.
+In addition, get funding for up to $11,000 in implementation support for whole-building energy upgrades including heat pumps, windows, water heating and more.
 Choose from BC Hydro's list of measures with pre-determined incentives available or learn about custom projects.

 Eligible Community